violetto-rose/auditdesk/README.md

 Edit [AuditDesk.ini](./AuditDesk.ini) beside the launcher to change portable settings. `Console=hide` hides the PowerShell console; set it to `show` when troubleshooting.
 The file also controls the large-file threshold, Local AppData result limit, progress polling frequency, and whether the export folder opens automatically.

 The large-file and recursive folder-size checks can take several minutes.
-Administrative access is not required; Windows-protected locations may simply report fewer results when the app is not elevated.
+Administrative access is required.